 - constant voltage,

 - switched voltage,

 - chassis ground,

 - transducer voltage,

-- transducer ground
+- and transducer ground should have the same color throughout the harness.

 These wires need to be a standard color within the harness and not to be used for other signals.
-This allows easier debugging when something isn't working.
-(That is when, not if something isn't working.
-Finding these wires in a bundle and checking the voltages and grounds is much easier.)
+This allows easier debugging when something isn't working (That is when not If something isn't working.
+Finding these wires in a bundle and checking the voltages and grounds is much easier.